 Present New Customized Products and Services

-Process to Integrate Predictive Analytics in Insurance
+Step-by-Step Process to Implement Predictive Analytics in Insurance

 We’ve covered why predictive analytics is a game-changer for insurance, its use cases, and the benefits.
 Now, let’s get down to the process.
 It’s a structured approach that will help create neoteric insurance analytics solutions.

-Define Business Objectives
+1. Define Business Objectives

 • Identify Areas for Improvement

-Select a Predictive Analytics Partner
+2. Select a Predictive Analytics Partner

-Data Collection and Preparation
+3. Data Collection and Preparation

 • Gather Data Sources